Tara (Ramayana): Birth and early life

 In all versions, Angada is born from Tara's marriage to Vali.

 In the Ramayana, Vali goes to fight the demon Mayavi in a cave and instructs Sugriva to close the door of the cave if blood flows out from the cave, implying that he has been killed, but if milk flows out, it indicates that Mayavi is dead.
 After a year of combat, the dying demon turns the colour of his milky blood to red by sorcery.
 Sugriva believes that Vali is dead and closes the only opening to the cave.
 Sugriva also appropriates—sometimes interpreted as marriage—Vali's "widow" Tara.
 After Vali returns, rejecting Sugriva's explanation, he exiles Sugriva and not only re-acquires Tara but also seizes Ruma, Sugriva's wife, in retaliation.
-While Vali's act of usurping Ruma when her husband is alive is universally criticized by Ramayana commentators, they excuse Sugriva's taking of Tara, as his wife, as he believed she was widowed.
+While Vali's act of usurping Ruma when her husband is alive is universally criticized by the Ramayana commentators, they excuse Sugriva's taking of Tara, as his wife, as he believed she was widowed.

 In the wayang variant, Vali (Subali) goes to battle the demon brother-rulers of Kishkinda, Jatasura and Lembusura, in the cave.
 Similar to the Ramayana, Sugriva (Sugriwa) presumes Vali dead.
 The gods crown Sugriva the king of Kishkinda and grant him, Tara, as a reward for aiding his "dead" brother.
 Vali returns and instigated by Ravana, seizes Tara and the kingdom.